tolgaerok/tolga-scripts/Fedora39/KernelTweaks.md

 sudo nano /etc/sysctl.conf
 ```

+# Tweaked values to suit nixOS or Fedora
 Copy or use only to suit your use case.
 Default fedora 39 values below these values
 ```bash
 # sysctl settings are defined through files in